LVSTCK/macedonian-llm-eval/README.md

 This repository is adapted from the original work by Aleksa Gordić.
 If you find this work useful, please consider citing or acknowledging the original source.

-## What is currently covered: TODO
+## What is currently covered:
 * Common sense reasoning: `Hellaswag`, `Winogrande`, `PIQA`, `OpenbookQA`, `ARC-Easy`, `ARC-Challenge`
-* World knowledge: `NaturalQuestions`, `TriviaQA`
+* World knowledge: `NaturalQuestions`
 * Reading comprehension: `BoolQ`

-You can find the Serbian LLM eval dataset [on HuggingFace](TODO).
+You can find the Macedonian LLM eval dataset [on HuggingFace](TODO).
 For more details on how the dataset was built see [this technical report](TODO) TODO.

-Contact: !!!
-TODO

-In Macedonian: TODO
+The datase was translated from Serbian to Macedonian using the Google Translate API.
+The Serbian dataset was selected as the source instead of English because Serbian and Macedonian are closer from a linguistic standpoint, making Serbian a better starting point for translation.
+Additionally, the Serbian dataset was refined using GPT-4, which, according to the original report, significantly improved the quality of the translation.
+Note that this is an assumption that needs further validation (quantitative).. a small quality check was conducted on the translated Macedonian dataset, and the results were deemed to be of good quality.

 ## IMPORTANT